Josh's Website

 List.map (fun x -> max x 0.0) input

-That was a single layer, the process for the full forward propagation has the following steps:
+That was a single layer, the process for the full forward propagation needs to apply the previous functions to every layer in the network using the outputs from the previous layer as the inputs to the next.
+We do this via following steps:

 1. First create an empty list the size of the network.